 - notice of the position has been provided to the bargaining representative or has been posted in a conspicuous place where the non-immigrant will be employed.

-For H-1B and E-3 visas, employers must ensure they pay the foreign workers the DOL's required wage for the particular occupation and region.89 The LCA attestations, data on the required wage determination and the salary for the position must be maintained in a public access file available for inspection by the public or the DOL's wage and hour inspectors.90 Wage violations may be subject to fines or disbarment from the H-1B (or E-3) programmes, or both of these sanctions.91
+For H-1B and E-3 visas, employers must ensure they pay foreign workers the DOL's required wage for the particular occupation and region.108 The LCA attestations, data on the required wage determination and the salary for the position must be maintained in a public access file available for inspection by the public or the DOL's wage and hour inspectors.109 Wage violations may be subject to fines or disbarment from the H-1B (or E-3) programmes, or both of these sanctions.110

 Labour certification for permanent residents

-A labour market test is generally required to sponsor foreign workers in the EB-2 and EB-3 categories.92 Prior to filing the preference petition, an employer must apply for permanent employment certification (PERM labour certification) with the DOL.
-To obtain a PERM labour certification approval, the employer must document the shortage of US workers who are able, willing and qualified to perform the job duties.93 Under the PERM regulations, the employer must conduct specified recruitment activities for 60 days.94 If no qualified, willing and able US workers are identified through the recruitment efforts, the employer may proceed with the PERM labour certification application, which can be completed and submitted online to the DOL.
-Processing times range from four to six months.
+A labour market test is generally required to sponsor foreign workers in the EB-2 and EB-3 categories.111 Prior to filing the preference petition, an employer must apply for PERM labour certification with the DOL.
+To obtain a PERM labour certification approval, the employer must document the shortage of US workers who are able, willing and qualified to perform the job's duties.112 Under the PERM regulations, the employer must conduct specified recruitment activities for 60 days.113 If no qualified, willing and able US workers are identified through the recruitment efforts, the employer may proceed with the PERM labour certification application, which can be completed and submitted online to the DOL.
+Processing times can be six months or more.
 The DOL can audit the applications up to five years from the filing date.
 Audited cases can take over one year for review.

 iv Rights and duties of sponsored employees

 Non-immigrant workers may reside and work in the United States for the sponsoring employer for the period of admission as determined by USCBP upon their entry.
-They may apply for social security numbers96 and be eligible for future social security payments.97 H-1B employees are entitled to receive the wage indicated in the employer's LCA filed with the DOL (see above).
-They may lodge a complaint with the DOL if they are not receiving the stated wage or have been 'benched' by the employer.98
+They may apply for social security numbers115 and be eligible for future social security payments.116 H-1B employees are entitled to receive the wage indicated in the employer's LCA filed with the DOL (see above).
+They may lodge a complaint with the DOL if they are not receiving the stated wage or have been 'benched' by the employer.117

 Investors, skilled migrants and entrepreneurs